“I have sort of a strange request,” I said, sliding over the ripped backseat of the four-door Fiat, “Can you take me to your favorite restaurant?”

-The men interrupted their real estate conversation and eyed me as I scooted into my seat.
+The men interrupted their conversation and eyed me as I scooted into my seat.
 Ignoring the menus the host set before me, I asked them what they recommended.

-“The ribs here are the best in Buenos Aires,” the v-neck sweater next to me said, dimples denting his smooth olive skin, “And the fillet is excellent, too.”
+“The ribs here are the best in Buenos Aires,” the man in the v-neck sweater next to me said, dimples denting his smooth olive skin, “And the fillet is excellent, too.”

 “She has to try the grilled provolone cheese,” his friend insisted, buttoning his cardigan over his belly.

 A white jacketed waiter approached, “You’re eating alone?”